Annamdevula1/CodeOrbit_SimpleLinearRegressionModel/README.md

 ## Steps to Run the Project

-1. Download or clone the project.
+1. open the google collab.
 2. Place `Salary_Data.csv` in the project folder.
-3. Open the notebook in Google Colab or Jupyter Notebook.
+3. import libraries.
 4. Run all cells from top to bottom.
 5. The model will:
    - Load the dataset